 Former President Jimmy Carter enters hospital for surgery

-Carter has fallen at least three times this year, and the first incident in the spring required hip replacement surgery.
-He traveled to Nashville, Tennessee, and helped build a Habitat for Humanity home after getting 14 stiches following a fall on Oct.
-6. And he was briefly hospitalized after fracturing his pelvis on Oct.
-21. He received a dire cancer diagnosis in 2015 but survived and has since said he is cancer-free.
+Carter has fallen at least three times this year.
+The first incident, in the spring, required hip replacement surgery.
+He hit his head falling again on Oct.
+6 and received 14 stitches, but still traveled to Nashville, Tennessee, to help build a Habitat for Humanity home shortly thereafter.
+And he was briefly hospitalized after fracturing his pelvis on Oct.
+21.

+Carter also received a dire cancer diagnosis in 2015, announcing that melanoma had spread to his liver and brain.
+He was treated with radiation and immunotherapy, and later said he was cancer-free.

-Nearly four decades after he left office and despite a body that's failing after 95 years, the nation's oldest-ever ex-president still teaches Sunday school roughly twice a month at Maranatha Baptist Church in his tiny hometown of Plains in southwest Georgia.
+Nearly four decades after his presidency, and despite a body that's failing after 95 years, the nation's oldest-ever ex-president still teaches Sunday school roughly twice a month at Maranatha Baptist Church in his tiny hometown of Plains in southwest Georgia.
 His message is unfailingly about Jesus, not himself.

 Rev. Tony Lowden, Carter's pastor, said the ex-president was hospitalized Monday on what he called "a rough day."